Skip to main content Skip to complementary content

 Enabling automations in the tenant

-For information about assigning roles, see Assigning Security Roles.
+For information about assigning roles, see:

 Viewing automation information

 The Automations table lists all automations and runs for the tenant.
 The Automations tab displays information about each automation, like whether the automation is enabled or disabled, the status of the last automation run, and the automation run mode.
 The Runs tab displays information of all the runs during the last 30 days, including the run title, context and duration.
+Information about the inclusion of third-party blocks is available on both these tabs.

 You can perform a set of actions by clicking Three dots to expand menu at the end of the automation row.
 The menu options allows you to view the automation's runs, change owner, enable or disable the automation, and delete it.